bberka/trainrezervasionapp/README.md

-# trainrezervasionapp
-C# train ticketing and reservasion app
+# Train ticketing and reservasion app

-I made this app for school project and wanted to share, coded in C# and SQL Server and app language is Turkish.
+I made this app for school project and wanted to share, coded in C# with SQL Server and app language is Turkish.

-# what the app has ?
+# What the app has ?
 3 account levels; admin, user, owner Owners can update accounts, delete accounts Users can buy, view and cancel their tickets
 Admins can reserve, buy, filter, search, print, cancel tickets